By Dan Bodine

 Yes sir!
 I can do it, sir!
 I can do it!

-That’ll allow you to transfer, he said with finality.
+That’ll allow you to transfer, he said, a slight victory lap buried in the tone.

-The problem with the time with the food was that Ti shut down plant-wide two weeks then at the first of August.
+The problem with the time with the food was that Ti shut down, plant-wide, two weeks each year then first of August.
 If you had vacation pay coming, you took it.
-Otherwise, you went a month without pay,
+Otherwise, you went a month without pay.

-I’d ended up May behind on my bills, too, and part of my pact with God made in the dean’s office—in those frantic seconds where I saw cold turkey coming—was that I’d catch up on the bills, and save back some to help with the fall expenses, too.
-I’d known instinctively dad would pick up the rest at A&M.
+I’d ended up May behind on my bills, too.
+Part of my pact with God made in the dean’s office—in those frantic seconds scared to death — was that I’d catch up on debts, and save back some, too, to help with the fall expenses.
+I’d known instinctively dad would pick up the lion’s share at A&M.

 Married and with two grown sons herself, undoubtedly she’d sensed something stupid going on.
-Surely it couldn’t have been her experience with almost 30 years with Bud.
+And stepped in.
+God’s angel.

-I made it back to A&M, for what was to’ve been my redemption, yes, but after three weeks alcohol and a terrible car crash got in the way.
-I was forced to withdraw from school.
-Having wasted another thousand or so of dad’s money.
+I made it back to A&M, for what was to’ve been my redemption, yes.
+But after three weeks, alcohol and a terrible car crash got in the way.
+And I was forced to withdraw from school, wasting more of dad’s money.

 The tryst with the euro was to be the next evolution in the human mind—uniting a motley crew of parsimonious nation-states together into one large economic super state–that would then someday have the potential “to rule the earth.”
 Put a chicken in every pot and a car in every garage.
 Progress, we’re talking.
 Progress!

-Testing God in the summer of ’65 was one of mine.
-Thank God, I survived.
+Testing God in the summer of ’65 was one of my stupidest.

 — 30 —